emissary-ingress/emissary/user-guide/consul.md

       selector:
         service: ambassador
       ports:
-      - name: http
-        port: 80
+      - port: 80
+        targetPort: 8080
     ```

     This will tell Ambassador that Consul is a service discovery endpoint.
-Review the [Resolvers](/reference/core/resolvers) documentation for more information.
-Make sure you apply this configuration with `kubectl apply`.
+Save the configuration to a file (e.g., `ambassador-service.yaml`, and apply this configuration with `kubectl apply -f ambassador-service.yaml`.
+For more information about resolver configuration, see the [resolver reference documentation](/reference/core/resolvers).

 ## Routing to Consul Services

-Suppose we have a legacy service running on a VM outside of Kubernetes.
-This service is registered to Consul via a `Consul Agent` running on the VM and is part of the same `Consul Cluster` as your Consul installation in Kubernetes.
-Ambassador, running in Kubernetes, can route to these services running outside Kubernetes using their Consul service discovery endpoint.

-To demonstrate this behavior we will: register a demo application with Consul, create a `Mapping` to this application using Consul Service Discovery, and send a request through Ambassador to this application.
-For the sake of simplicity, we will install this application as a `Pod` in Kubernetes.
-The `Pod` will register itself with the `Consul Agent` running in the `Node` and we will not create a `Service` to expose this `Pod` in Kubernetes.
+We'll now register a demo application with Consul, and show how Ambassador can route to this application using endpoint data from Consul.
+To simplify this tutorial, we'll deploy the application in Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs or bare metal).

-1. Deploy the QOTM demo application which will automatically register itself with Consul.
+1. Deploy the QOTM demo application.
+The QOTM application will automatically register itself with Consul.

     ```yaml
     ---